TarasYurkovskyi/book-shop/readme.md

 - Enable payment functionality by integrating the Stripe API.
 Implement secure and seamless transactions, leveraging Stripe's robust payment infrastructure.
 Ensure adherence to industry standards for payment security and provide a smooth user experience throughout the payment process.
 4. **Comprehensive Test Coverage:**
 - Enhance test coverage by creating additional unit, integration, and end-to-end tests.
 Comprehensive testing helps identify and address potential issues, ensuring a robust and reliable application.

+Implementing these enhancements will contribute to the long-term growth and success of application, providing users with an improved and more user-friendly experience.